 In order to successfully co-create a safe and inclusive space for learners and community-members of all ages and backgrounds, Alder Commons practices and promotes the following Core Values:

-Providing young people with the opportunity to direct their own learning is the first part of creating a culture of consent.
-Young people are not required to particpate in activites that they don’t want to participate in.
+Providing young people with the opportunity to direct their own learning is the first step in creating a culture of consent.
+Young people are not required to participate in activities that they don't want to participate in.

-The culture of consent also extends to the governance model of the organization itself, where power is diffuse and decisions are made with the consent of the affected members.
+The culture of consent extends to the governance model of the organization itself, where decisions are made while seekig consent of affected members.
 To respect the needs of the community, we operate in accordance with iterative community agreements, and practice conflict resolution and restorative justice practices.